ABCD-STUDY/analysis-nda/notebooks/general/merge_data.md

 }
 nda17 = t2[[1]]
 ```
 The nda17 data frame should contain 4,524 rows and about 38,000 columns.
-As a last step we can save the data in R's native (binary) file format.
+As a last step we can save the data in R's native file format (780MB).

 ```r
 saveRDS(nda17, "nda17.Rds")
 ```

-In order to read the data back into memory (requires about 5.5GB) use:
+In order to read the data back into memory (5.5GB) use:
 ```r
 nda17 = readRDS("nda17.Rds")
 ```